llmos-ai/llmos.ai/docs/user_guide/storage/system-storage.md

 If there are multiple Ceph clusters and some disks are not wiped yet, it is necessary to manually determine which disks map to which device mapper devices.

-For more detailed information, please refer to the [Rook Ceph Storage Cleanup](https://rook.github.io/docs/rook/latest-release/Getting-Started/ceph-teardown/?h=cleanup#troubleshooting) guide.
+For more detailed information, please refer to the [Rook Ceph Cleanup](https://rook.github.io/docs/rook/latest-release/Getting-Started/ceph-teardown/?h=cleanup#troubleshooting) guide.